lixo19858/GitBook-HyperliquidRecoveryBot/en/address-detection.md

 1. Send `/detect` command
 2. Directly enter the address to detect

-### Method 3: Quick Detection
+### Method 3: From Wallet Management
-If you have previously detected addresses, you can:
+If you have imported wallets, you can:
-1. Select **🔍 Address Detection** in the main menu
-2. Choose **Use Historical Address**
-3. Select from the list of previously detected addresses
+1. Go to **💼 Wallet Management**
+2. Select a wallet and click **View Details**
+3. Click **🔍 Detect Assets** to check current balance

 ## 📝 Address Format Requirements

 ### Valid Address Formats
+Hyperliquid uses Ethereum-compatible addresses:
 ```
 ✅ Standard format: 0x1234567890123456789012345678901234567890
 ✅ Mixed case: 0xAbCdEf1234567890123456789012345678901234